isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 Esther compares literature to a religion, her teacher Anna Semyonovna to the religion’s leader, and the 7th grade students to disciples that Anna Semyonovna enthusiastically converts.
 Esther uses the extended metaphor of Anna Semyonovna as a religious leader to emphasize the teacher’s great importance.
-Esther thanks Anna Semyonovna for her own mastery of the Russian language, and her Russian reading and writing skills.
+Esther credits Anna Semyonovna for her own mastery of the Russian language, and her Russian reading and writing skills.